modio/modio-docs/public/en-us/platforms/console/gdk.md

 ## Typical requirements

-Typical requirements for using mod.io on **Xbox One & Xbox Series X/S* games include:
+Typical requirements for using mod.io in *GDK* games include:

 * UGC cannot run scripts or execute code, unless sufficient mitigations are demonstrated to be in place (e.g. sandboxing or manual curation of content)
 * UGC must work without the need for manual installation